gabrieledigiu-maker/ae-comfyui-SeedVR2/README.md

 ---

-## Issues
+## Issues / Bug Reports

-If something doesn’t work on your setup, feel free to open an Issue with details.
-I can’t promise support, but it may help identify common problems.
+If something doesn’t work on your setup, feel free to open an Issue in this repository.

+This is a small personal workflow tool and I don’t provide support, but reporting problems can help identify common issues and improve the script over time.

+If you open an Issue, please try to include:

+- Operating system
+- After Effects version
+- ComfyUI version
+- GPU
+- Whether you're using images or sequences
+- Any error message or screenshot

 ---